 Fire Safety Management Are there hydrants within the grounds of the property estate?
-No Are there notable restrictions for the positioning of fire appliances within 20 metres of the building?
-No Is a Premises Information Box installed?
+Yes Are there notable restrictions for the positioning of fire appliances within 20 metres of the building?
+Yes Is a Premises Information Box installed?
 Yes Are there complexities or unique features to the building to warrant the installation of a Premises Information Box?
-N/A Is there a working Drop Key mechanism to access the building?
+Yes Is there a working Drop Key mechanism to access the building?
 Yes Is there a Dry Riser installed?
 Yes Are there outlets on each level above the 6th storey?
-Yes Is there evidence to confirm the Dry Riser is serviced?
-Yes.
-Is Dry Riser signage displayed appropriately?
+N/A Is there evidence to confirm the Dry Riser is serviced?
+Yes Is Dry Riser signage displayed appropriately?
 Yes Are there any observable defects to inlets or outlets and their casings?
 No Are there other concerns identified for fire service operations?
 No Did you encounter any potential or actual hoarding risks?
 No LBHF have a medical register of 02 users, did you encounter a resident declaring they were using 02 but not registered?
 No Is there a suppression system installed within any part of the building?
-No Did you encounter any potential hazards due to negligent contractor work at the property and its grounds?
+N/A Did you encounter any potential hazards due to negligent contractor work at the property and its grounds?
 No Are there other concerns identified to do with fire safety management?
-No Does the building contain both commercial outlets and residential dwellings?
-No Any there other concerns identified with control of shared means of escape?
-No
+Yes Does the building contain both commercial outlets and residential dwellings?
+Yes In buildings with commercial outlets, do residents share any elements of the means of escape?
+No Where there is a shared escape route, is there a suitable interlinked fire alarm system installed?
+N/A

-Safety Management Are there staff or site managers based at and working in the building?
+Any there other concerns identified with control of shared means of escape?
+N/A Safety Management Are there staff or site managers based at and working in the building?
 No Are staff trained to support an evacuation of the building during a fire emergency?
 N/A Any there other concerns identified with on-site staff and their training?
-No Are fire safety records accessible in a suitable physical or digital format for fire inspection audits?
-Yes.
-Is LBHF emergency and general contact details displayed in the communal area?
-Yes Any there other concerns identified with the management of information?
+N/A Are fire safety records accessible in a suitable physical or digital format for fire inspection audits?
+No Is LBHF emergency and general contact details displayed in the communal area?
+No Any there other concerns identified with the management of information?
 No